ettoremodina/BombBuster/DESIGN_BELIEF.md

+## Debugging Swap function in belief_model.py for the ValueTracker (_update_value_trackers_for_swap)
+Something is not working correctly, here I list the operations that I need to perform to have a successfull swap
+1. every player has to update the value tracker, not only the one involved in the switching
+2. Revealed wires cannot be swapped, but they change relative position
+   1. for each revealed value that belongs to either one of the players involved in the swap update the position that got change due to the swap
+3. If a certain value got exchanged than I need to update both player and pos
+4. The other certain values need to update the position due to the swap (as the revealed ones)

 ## r_k distance filtering
 - once a value is revealed, I can also remove that value from positions that are more than r_k positions away
 - the distance filtering should take into account the current number of copies uncertain, not just the r_k